highfeature/highfeature_dashboard/README.md

 NOTE: this POC is WIP, it uses Redis and Celery as quick task manager, it will be containerized to make an easy management.
 The main features for now are:
-- like Dashy, it accept a config in yaml
+- like Dashy or homarr, it accept a config in yaml
 - multiple type of component displayed by groups
 - display working status, and last time see up